secretstartups/handbook/support/index.html.md

 ### Support Fixes

-When working on merge requests for code or for documentation, apply the `Support Team Contributions` label so that we can track product contributions by support team members.
+When working on merge requests (on the gitlab-org group) for code or for documentation, apply the `Support Team Contributions` label so that we can track product contributions by support team members.
 An issue is created in the `support-team-meta` issue tracker at the end of each week with a list of support fixes merged in the past week.
 View the